hailelagi/hailelagi.com/content/notes/stitch-fs.md

 ## interacting with the fuse protocol

-There's an abstraction layer that wasn't mentioned in the first diagram - which sits just below the application in linux known as the [linux virtual filesystem](https://docs.kernel.org/filesystems/vfs.html) which allows the dispatching of messages in the FUSE protocol:
+There's an abstraction layer that wasn't mentioned in the first diagram - which sits just below the application in linux known as the [linux virtual filesystem](https://docs.kernel.org/filesystems/vfs.html) which allows the dispatching of messages in the FUSE protocol somewhat similar to a client-server model:

 ```
 +++++++        +++++++++++         ++++++++++++
 + app +  <-->  + go-fuse + <------> +  daemon +
 +++++++        ++++++++++          +++++++++++++
-   |                               \ (exchange messages!)
+   |                               \ (exchange messages at `/dev/fuse`)
+   |                                | (memcpy per msg)
 ------(user/kernel boundary)------
    |                               +++++++++++++++
 +++++++                            ++ fuse kernel +
 + VFS + -------------------------> ++  driver ++++
 +++++++                            +++++++++++++++
 ```

 > The High-level FUSE API builds on top of the lowlevel API and allows developers to skip the implementation of the path-to-inode mapping.
 Therefore, neither inodes nor lookup operations exist in the high-level API, easing the code development.
 Instead, all high-level API